 Remember, you may withdraw any consent you have previously given, at any time.
 Also, you have the right to ask us to stop processing any personal data and to have it erased.

 In these circumstances, we reserve the right to maintain basic personal data such as your name and address.
-This is to ensure your personal data isn’t processed by us in the future.
+This is to ensure your personal data isn’t further processed by us in the future.

 Please note that no automated decisions, such as computerized candidate profiling, are made on the basis of the information we collect.